 What should I look for in a remodeling contractor?

-Outside of the obvious credentials, you need to find someone who you are comfortable with.
+Outside of the obvious credentials, you need to find someone who you can trust.
 Remodeling projects are very personal because they occur in your home, can last several weeks or months and the final product should reflect your tastes and requirements.
-Be confident that your contractor is a good match with your personality and understands what you want.
+You should feel confident that your contractor is a good match with your personality and understands what you want.

 We've never renovated before.
 How can you help?

 We strive to make the process as simple, easy and well explained as possible.
 We will lead you through the decision-making process and keep you informed along the way.
 We handle all the ordering, scheduling, permitting, inspections, supervision and project management.

 What will my project cost per square foot?

 In most cases, because of the uniqueness of each remodeling project, it is difficult to give a fair price quote per square foot.
 Unlike new construction, there is the dismantling of existing structures and inherent issues that present themselves during the process.
 Furthermore, a large portion of the cost of construction is in the finishes, which can vary greatly with the desires and tastes of the homeowner.